saltstack/salt-user-guide/docs/topics/requisites.rst

 A reference to the service running would be:
 ``service: dns_service`` (by ID) or ``service: named`` (by name)

-It is recommended as Salt Best Practice to **always** refer to the State ID when adding requisites.
+It is recommended as a Salt best practice to **always** refer to the state ID when adding requisites.

 State failure behavior